“Whatever it is, it never starts out at Truro, and it never runs into St Anne’s. If it be a natural thing—where do it come from? Where do it go…?”

 (The 1937 Will Hayes film Oh Mr Porter!, which had the same three screenwriters as this version of The Ghost Train, also looks very much like an uncredited re-make, despite being officially based upon a story by Frank Launder.)

 But the best known version remains that made in 1941, directed by Walter Forde who also helmed the 1931 version, and with the material re-worked to provide a vehicle for the popular contemporary entertainer, Arthur Askey.
-Askey got his start as a music-hall comedian, then moved to radio, where he formed a long-running partnership with Richard Murdoch (with Murdoch billed there, as indeed he is here, as Richard ‘Stinker’ Murdoch!).
+Askey got his start as a music-hall comedian, then moved to radio, where he formed a long-running partnership with Richard Murdoch (billed there, as indeed he is here, as Richard ‘Stinker’ Murdoch!).
 Their show, “Band Waggon”, was so successful, it was in time adapted to become one of the earliest series on BBC television.
 A further move by Askey and Murdoch into motion pictures inevitably followed.